Winter Blues and Pandemic Blues?

 So, what can you do?

-Use active transportation Use your body to get to where you need to go!
+2. Use active transportation: Use your body to get to where you need to go!
 Have you gotten into a routine of ordering takeout from your favourite local place?
 Us too!
 Next time you want to place an order for delivery, pick a place within reasonable distance and walk or bike there instead to get yourself moving.
-Check out this infographic from the Alberta Centre for Active Living on the benefits of active transportation.

-Get active at home There’s no shortage of home workout videos on YouTube or elsewhere that can usually be done in small spaces and with little to no extra equipment.
+3. Get active at home: There’s no shortage of home workout videos on YouTube or elsewhere that can usually be done in small spaces and with little to no extra equipment.
 Even short 10-minute bursts of activity can add up over the day and significantly help reduce our sedentary time.

 And most importantly, go easy on yourself.
 Take care of your body and try to get into a modest exercise routine, but remember that we're living through a very difficult time.
 South Edmonton Physical Therapy & Sport Rehab is here to support you in all your physical and massage therapy needs!